olemb/midict/README.rst

 Requires Python 3.7 (but should work with CPython 3.6 as well).

-This is a modified version of https://github.com/olemb/meep/ using plain old dictionaries instead of dataclasses.

 This is currently just an experiment to see how far one can go using built in types and pure functions.